JourneyCodesAyush/PDF-Toolkit/README.md

 💡 Tip: The generated `.exe` can be found inside `dist/`.

+> **CLI Usage**: The command-line interface is included for advanced users and automation.
+It requires cloning the repo and running via Python scripts (see Usage section).

 <details><summary>Windows Quick Launch<b></b></summary>

 This project includes a `launch_windows.bat` file to help run the app on Windows.